MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility-provider.md

 4. There are two connections that you need to set up in the **Connections** section.

-    1. Inventory Visibilty Dataverse (current environment) Connection
+    1. Inventory Visibility Dataverse (current environment) Connection

     1. Blob storage connection: